Work.

 We worked backward from what the platform actually needed — drawing on domain experience and industry standards to turn a broad goal into concrete requirements.
 We designed a multi-tenant, multi-provider solution and built it while refining the product direction along the way.
 The result became one of the core capabilities of the platform.
 The lesson was familiar: when the details are undefined, the most valuable thing you can do is make them concrete.

-Since microservices were “the next thing,” the company ended up with around 120 of them across siloed teams.
+A company ended up with around 120 microservices across siloed teams — because microservices were “the next thing.”
 Boundaries that no longer made sense.
 Services that existed because someone once needed one, not because the architecture called for it.
 Operational costs climbing, coordination near impossible.

 The technical side — which services to merge, which boundaries to redraw — was challenging enough on its own.
-But the harder part was that people felt ownership over their microservices.
+But the harder part was that people felt overly attached to their microservices.
 They'd built them, named them, maintained them for years.
 Consolidating felt like erasing their work.
-So the real job was organizational: restructuring into stream-aligned teams, breaking down walls, getting people oriented around business capabilities rather than defending their own services.
+So the real job was organizational: restructuring into stream-aligned teams, breaking down silos, getting people oriented around business capabilities rather than defending their own services.
 We got to 80 services.
 The system became cheaper to run and easier to change.
 But the bigger win was that teams could finally work across what used to be borders.